-Component 2: Energy Policy Improvement and Institutional Capacity Building

-This component aims to eliminate barriers related to policies and regulations that hinder the sustainable promotion and application of low carbon development initiatives that will contribute to the achievement of Tuvalu's EE and RE targets, as well as barriers related to the weak institutional framework in the cross-cutting areas of energy, utilities and infrastructures in Tuvalu.
+Component 2: Energy Policy Improvement and Institutional Capacity Building the achievement of Tuvalu's EE and RE targets, as well as barriers related to the weak institutional framework in the cross-cutting areas of energy, utilities and infrastructures in Tuvalu.
 The coherent and integrated implementation of enhanced policies, regulations and projects on energy development and utilization in support of national economic development is the expected outcome from the expected deliverables under this component.